Equal Pay Act

 However, unlike under Title VII, the filing of a charge with the EEOC does not toll the statute of limitations.
 Moreover, under the Lilly Ledbetter Fair Pay Act, the 180-day time limit renews with each new discriminatory paycheck whereas the time limit for the EPA runs continuously from the first act of discrimination.
 The Lilly Ledbetter Fair Pay Act was passed in 2009 in response to a Supreme Court case in which an Alabama woman was denied compensation for nearly two decades of pay discrimination because she waited too long to file a charge with the EEOC.Our NY equal pay lawyers can help you get fair compensation for your work

 Despite the many laws on the books regarding workplace discrimination, wage discrimination between men and women is still common in the United States.
 This practice endures because too many hardworking women are afraid to come forward and expose the injustices they face every payday.
 If you believe you are being or were compensated at a level below your male peers despite doing substantially the same work, the Equal Pay Act or the Civil Rights Act may provide you with legal recourse.
 Our NYC equal pay attorneys at the law firm of Joseph & Kirschenbaum LLP are experienced in litigating on behalf of women who suffered pay discrimination based on gender.
 Call our office today to arrange a free initial consultation.
-We are available toll free at 1.866.348.7394 or online.
+We are available at 212-688-5640 or online.
 Se habla espanol.